On the notion of metaplectic Barbasch-Vogan duality: Proof of Theorems and

-\section{Proof of Theorem \ref{thm13}}
+\subsection{Proof of Theorem \ref{thm13}}

 We are in the setting of Theorem \ref{thm13}.
-Thus $I$ is a primitive ideal of $\oU(\g)$ with a metaplectic integral infinitesimal character $\chi_{I}$.
-Denote by $\CO\in \Nil(\g^*)$ the nilpotent orbit such that the associated variety of $I$ equals the closure of $\CO$.
+Recall that $I$ is a primitive ideal of $\oU(\g)$ with a metaplectic integral infinitesimal character $\chi_{I}$ (\Cref{def:mpli}), i.e. its coordinates are in $(\frac{1}{2}+\BZ)^n$.
+Denote by $\CO\in \overline{\mathrm{Nil}}(\g^*)$ the nilpotent orbit such that the associated variety of $I$ equals the closure of $\CO$ (see \Cref{p:orbit}).